“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 I say, “You don’t know, you never use Facebook.”

-But they’re weird, old people.
+But they’re weird, the old people, the grown-ups.
 They’re not necessarily all weird, but they’re ignorant when they say it’s stupid.
 It’s fun to connect with people.
 You hang out with your friends and make friends.
 What’s wrong with making friends?

 Sarah Palin even quit her job as governor to be on Facebook more.
 She’s on it every day and she has a million friends.
 It broadens my perspective on people.
 I don’t want to know a ton of people, but at the same time I do.
 I’m not going to leave it unless something new catches the drift.